solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 ```
 as the resource does not yet exist.

-4As a result the client will need to look up one level in the hierarchy to search for the effective ACR
+4. As a result the client will need to look up one level in the hierarchy to search for the effective ACR
 ```HTTP
 HEAD / HTTP/1.1
 ```